Chunky Creek train accident: Studies

 Throughout the 20th century, several informal studies have been conducted.

 Senator Pat Harrison investigated the Choctaws participation in the Civil War.
 He attempted to place a memorial commemorating their service.

 In 1985, several ventures were made to locate the graves of the soldiers that were found along the rail road.
 The Lauderdale County Department of Archives & History director Jim Dawson made several trips to the Chunky Creek area.

 Harold Graham and members of the Newton County Historical and Genealogical Society surveyed the wreck area for grave sites in 2004.

 In 2015 & 2016, historian & writer Robert Bruce Ferguson investigated the presumed wreckage area.
 He took a number of digital photographs for in-depth study and analysis.

 Commemoration

 U.C.V.
 Camp Dabney H. Maury attempted to place a memorial at the site of the wreck.
 A New Orleans newspaper wrote, "a lasting monument should be erected upon that lone burial spot that will serve to perpetuate alike the death of the Southern martyrs and the dauntless courage and fraternal heroism of the Choctaws."
 For unknown reasons, the monument was never placed.

 A small historical marker was placed at the scene of the accident on February 19, 2005.

-Errata

-Several incongruities have manifested in historical writings concerning the train wreck.